 My final day, Marysville to North Platte was again challenging on the way to the transcon connection.
 I didn’t even catch up at the servicing stop, but managed shots before North Platte as well as arrival there.
 (See a portion of the dramatic departure from Marysville here)

-Sadly for me, again I had another commitment (a photo special weekend with Soo Line 1003 in Wisconsin – more about that another time) and could not spare the extra days to accompany UP 3985 on to Cheyenne.
+Sadly for me, again I had another commitment (a photo special weekend with Soo Line 1003 in Wisconsin) and could not spare the extra days to accompany UP 3985 on to Cheyenne.

 I heap praise on Union Pacific for their fine steam program and for supporting the communities they serve.
-I was impressed by all the capacity improvements along the right-of-way in Nebraska since the last time I was there.
+I was impressed by all the capacity improvements along the right-of-way in Nebraska since the last time I had been there.
 Even though we were going through a recession, I saw a LOT of trains.
-My only nit – I wish they would have slowed the train occasionally or had longer stops, to allow us photographers a fighting chance to see a little bit more of this beauty.

 UP 3985 on DVD